 Early identification and intervention are critical to preventing suicidal behavior.When school staff become aware of a student exhibiting potential suicidal behavior, they should immediately and escort the child to a member of the school's crisis response team for a suicide risk assessment (i.e., the "designated reporter").
 They should not "send" the student on their own.
 If the appropriate staff is not available, 911 should be called.
 Typically, it is best to inform the student what you are going to do every step of the way.
 Solicit the student's assistance where appropriate.
 Under no circumstances should the student be allowed to leave school or be alone (even in the restroom).
 Reassure and supervise the student until a 24/7 caregiving resource (e.g., parent, mental health professional or law enforcement representative) can assume responsibility.

 Designated members of the school crisis team should conduct a suicide risk assessment.
 The purpose of the assessment is to determine the level of risk and to identify the most appropriate actions to ensure the immediate and long-term safety and well-being of the student.
-This should be done by a team that includes a school-employed mental health professional.(See NASP's handout on ,a href="/resources-and-publications/resources/school-safety-and-crisis/preventing-youth-suicide/preventing-suicide-guidelines-for-administrators-and-crisis-teams#" >threat assessment for guidance on this topic.)
+This should be done by a team that includes a school-employed mental health professional.(See NASP's handout on ,a href="/resources-and-publications/resources-and-podcasts/school-climate-safety-and-crisis/mental-health-resources/preventing-youth-suicide/preventing-suicide-guidelines-for-administrators-and-crisis-teams#" >threat assessment for guidance on this topic.)

 Caregiver notification is a vital part of suicide prevention.
 The appropriate caregiver(s) must always be contacted when signs of suicidal thinking and behavior are observed.
 Typically this is the student's parent(s); however, when child abuse is suspected protective services should be contacted.
 Even if a child is judged to be at low risk for suicidal behavior, schools may ask caregivers to sign a form to indicate that relevant information has been provided.
 Regardless, all caregiver notifications must be documented.
 Caregivers also provide critical information in determining level of risk.
 Whether a student is in imminent danger or not, it is strongly recommended that lethal means are (i.e. guns, poisons, medications, and sharp objects) are removed or made inaccessible.